 |Prob solv exercises||2||M||10||Coursework assignment|

 Assessment Rationale And Relationship

 A substantial formal unseen examination is appropriate for the assessment of the material in this module.
-One written assignment and one mid-semester class test allow the students to develop their problem solving techniques, to practise the methods learnt in the module and to receive feedback; this is thus formative as well as summative assessment.
+One written assignment and one mid-semester class test allow the students to develop their problem solving techniques, to practise the methods learnt in the module and to receive feedback; this assessment has a secondary formative purpose as well as a primary summative purpose.